 The Community Foundation of Northern Illinois (CFNIL) is pleased to announce the 2023 DKG Mini Grant recipients.
 The DKG Mini Grant program was established by the Zeta Chapter of Delta Kappa Gamma Society International whose members are women educators from Boone and Winnebago Counties and is funded by two endowments established in memory of local educators and Zeta members, Blanche J. Martin, and Lana P. Smith.

 In Youth We Trust, the youth philanthropy program of the Community Foundation of Northern Illinois, has announced the recipients of the 2023 IYWT Youth Grants cycle.
 Three youth-led groups will receive financial support for their projects which benefit their peers.
+The three groups and the projects for which they were awarded are as follows:

 This Black History Month, Rockford is pulling out all the stops and celebrating the legacy and future of Black excellence in scholarship, leadership, and philanthropy at the one-of-a-kind Black Winter gala.
 Black Winter will be held at Rockford Art Museum (711 N Main Street) on Saturday, February 25th from 6:00 – 9:00pm.